dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmAudit2XmlFhirTemplateURI:

     dcmAudit2XmlFhirTemplateURI_"
     "Invoke Image Display Patient URL",string,"URL to launch external Image Display for a Patient. {} will be replaced by the Patient ID formatted as HL7 CX data type.
-E.g.: http://display:8080/IHEInvokeImageDisplay?requestType=PATIENT&patientID={}","
+E.g.: http://display:8080/IHEInvokeImageDisplay?requestType=PATIENT&patientID={}.
+May be overwritten by configured value for particular Archive Network AEs.","
     .. _dcmInvokeImageDisplayPatientURL:

     dcmInvokeImageDisplayPatientURL_"
     "Invoke Image Display Study URL",string,"URL to launch external Image Display for a Study. {} will be replaced by the Study Instance UID.
-E.g.: http://display:8080/IHEInvokeImageDisplay?requestType=STUDY&studyUID={}","
+E.g.: http://display:8080/IHEInvokeImageDisplay?requestType=STUDY&studyUID={}.
+May be overwritten by configured value for particular Archive Network AEs.","
     .. _dcmInvokeImageDisplayStudyURL:

     dcmInvokeImageDisplayStudyURL_"